 Joseph Colin B. Rodriguez, 52, Filipino, First Senior Vice President, is the President and CEO of RCBC Forex Brokers Corporation.
 Upon merger, he was also assigned at Treasury Group as Head of Subsidiaries Treasury Risk Positions Segment Prior to this appointment, he served as Treasurer of RCBC Savings Bank effective September 2016 and before assuming this post, he was the President and Chief Executive Officer of RCBC Forex Brokers Corporation from April 2015 to August 2016 and Senior Vice President and Treasurer of RCBC Savings Bank from August 2011 to March 2015.
 He also assumed various positions in Rizal Commercial Banking Corporation as Head of the FX Risk Division and Head of Institutional Relationship Management Division.
 Before joining RCBC, he spent over two decades at the Treasury division of several foreign /local banks.
+He was Vice President and Head of the Foreign Exchange and Swap Desk at ING Bank Manila.
 He was also a Dealer at the Manila office of Banque Indosuez and Assistant Dealer at the Riyadh office of Banque Al Hollandi (ABN AMRO Bank).
 He also headed the FX and Swaps division of Bank of the Philippine Islands.
 He graduated from De La Salle University with a double degree in Liberal Arts & Commerce, Major in Marketing and in Political Science.